StevensonKuo/Xantico/README.md

 * My development environ. is under XAMPP v3.2.2.
 Using Boostrap 3.3.7 standards.

 ## Start a Bootstrap palette
-Once your can access my model, you can start your drawing!
+Once your can access my model, you can start your painting!
 The first thing you need to do is initialize a palette.

 ```php
 $btPalette = new Xantico();